exercism/python/exercises/concept/chaitanas-colossal-coaster/.docs/hints.md

 # General

-Make sure you have a good understanding of how to create and update lists.
+- Make sure you have a good understanding of how to create and update lists.
+- The Python [documentation on `lists`][python lists] can be really helpful.
+- The Python [tutorial section on `lists`][more on lists] is also a good resource.

 ## 1. Add Me to the queue

-- You need to find the ticket type with an `if-else` statement.
+- An `if-else` statement can help you find which ticket type you are dealing with.
-- You can `append()` the person to the queue based on the ticket type.
+- You can then `append()` the person to the queue based on the ticket type.

 ## 2. Where are my friends